 The National Policy Statement on Urban Development (NPS-UD) came into effect while this Spatial Plan was being prepared.
-The in New Zealand to work together to prepare a Future Development Strategy by 2024, setting out the long-term strategic vision for accommodating urban growth.
+The NPS-UD requires councils in New Zealand to work together to prepare a Future Development Strategy by 2024, setting out the long-term strategic vision for accommodating urban growth.

-This Spatial Plan is not a Future with the direction of the NPS-UD capacity and achieve wellfunctioning urban environments.
-It is intended for this Spatial Plan to inform and be built-on when a Future Development Strategy is prepared by 2024.
+This Spatial Plan is not a Future Development Strategy.
+It has been prepared to be consistent with the direction of the NPS-UD to provide sufficient development capacity and achieve wellfunctioning urban environments.
+It is intended for this Spatial Plan to inform and be built-on when a Future Development Strategy is prepared in 2024.